software-tools-books/js4ds/_lessons/callbacks.md

     you give me a function that tells me what to do next
 - Many other languages use them occasionally, but JavaScript is often the first place programmers encounter them
+- In order to understand how they work and how to use them, must first understand what happens when functions are defined and called

 ## Functions as Arguments